darcy-framework/darcy-docs/automating_the_web/working_with_a_browser.md

 # Working with a Browser

-When it comes time to actually open a browser, we have to first pick an automation library implementation to use.
 The common entrypoint for all browser automation libraries is the `BrowserFactory`, however each library will have its own setup specifics.

 ## Getting started with darcy-webdriver